AndrewWHans/database-systems/reddit-style-db/proposal.md

 - **Dynamic secrets:** Vault generates unique, time-limited database credentials per request rather than reusing static passwords.
 Credentials are automatically revoked after the lease expires.
 - **Secrets encryption:** All secrets stored in Vault are encrypted at rest using AES-256-GCM.
 Vault can also act as an encryption-as-a-service layer for application data.
 - **Role-based access control (RBAC):** Vault policies define which applications or identities are allowed to request which secrets.
 Access is scoped to specific paths and operations.
-- **Audit logging:** Every request to Vault — read, write, or revoke — is written to a structured audit log, creating a full trail of who accessed what credentials and when.
+- **Audit logging:** Every request to Vault: read, write, or revoke is written to a structured audit log, creating a full trail of who accessed what credentials and when.
 - **Multi-factor authentication (MFA):** Vault supports MFA via TOTP, Okta, and other identity providers when authenticating operators.
 - **Identity-based access:** Vault integrates with identity providers like AWS IAM, Kubernetes, LDAP, and GitHub for seamless, federated authentication.
 **Notable use cases and industries:**